Maintaining access to and value of the UK market

 IFA believes that the EU must set as a strategic objective in the Brexit negotiations the maximisation of the future value of the EU farming and food sector.

-To achieve this, the optimum outcome for Irish farming and the agri-food sector is that the UK would remain within and fully compliant with the Single Market and Customs Union.
+To achieve this, the optimum outcome for Irish farming and the agri-food sector is that the UK would remain within the Customs Union.

 If this outcome is not possible, the EU must seek to negotiate a Comprehensive Free Trade Agreement between the EU and UK, which would include the following specific elements for agriculture and food: